taunsquared/graphic-novel-thesis/2018-03-30-script-vomit.md

 During the year after Soca's last summer camp, they learned about the ISS corps summer youth program.
 It is for 15-18 year olds, regardless of their school year, as long as they haven't started a baccalaureate program of study (undergraduate degree) yet.
 Soca and Min both apply and are offered spots in the youth program.
 They decide to go during the last summer before Soca goes to university.

 ## plot vomit
 When Min and Soca arrive, they are assigned sleeping quarters based on their ages (Min with the 15 year olds, Soca with the 17 year olds).
-They learn that during the day, they will spend their time in work teams, in classes, and working on science exploration projects.
+They learn that during the day, they will spend their time in work teams and on science exploration teams.

 ### work teams
 Everyone in the summer youth program is part of a rotation that eventually has them on a work team with every other teenager in the youth program.
 The work teams also rotate in such a way that everyone gets exposure to every role and responsibility at the shuttle maintenance station, and everyone gets the chance to go up to the ISS in a shuttle and experience the roles of maintenance and shuttle construction up on the station.